 Because the ends of logs absorb moisture, it's a good idea to provide an extra dose of medicine beyond brushing or spraying borate.
 Inserting rods made from concentrated, fused borate (IMPEL Rods) will spread fungicide through the wood's fibers when the moisture content rises above 30 percent the level at which decayed fungi become active.
 The borate protection remains in place even if the wood dries out, and it becomes active again if the moisture level rises.

 With precautions, borate treatment can even protect wood in contact with the ground.
 The key is to provide an ongoing source of borate to replenish any that leaches out, to reduce or eliminate any source of oxygen (which is necessary for decay), and to protect the wood from water.
 One method is to paint gel on the surface of the post and wrap the post in plastic before putting it in the ground.
-The plastic cuts off the supply of oxygen and will retard decay even if water does reach the post.
+The plastic cuts off the supply of oxygen and will retard wood rot even if water does reach the post.
 (Plastic made for this purpose is sold by borate suppliers.)
 Last, top the post with a zinc or copper cap to prevent water from entering.

-Defeating Water Migration
+Defeating Water Migration with Borate

 Because borate follows moisture, it's particularly effective against subterranean termites.
 The insects' mud tubes are moist, and the borate goes right to them.
 The bad news is that if the wood dries out, the borate dries, and it rises to the wood's surface where it can be washed off by rain.
 (It may also diffuse into the soil if there's ground contact.)
 That's why it's important to keep the wood that you've treated from getting wet.